Tel 01563 541 961 Mob 07773 979 907 Email Dave of Glencor

 Brake Fluid

-Question - Open the bonnet, identify where the brake fluid reservoir is and tell me how you would check that you have a safe level of hydraulic brake fluid.
+Question - Open the bonnet and tell me how you'd check that you have a safe level of hydraulic brake fluid.

-Answer Details - Check the brake fluid level against the maximum/minimum markers on the master cylinder reservoir.
+Answer Details - Explain you'd check that the brake fluid level is between the maximum/minimum markers on the brake fluid reservoir.

 Additionally - If low, remove the reservoir cap and top up with the appropriate brake fluid (refer the manufacturer’s handbook).
 If frequent topping up is required then there is a leak in the system.
 Have this checked and repaired.
 Note: Brake fluid is very corrosive so if you spill any on the car paintwork, wipe it off immediately with soapy water.